By clearing temp files from time to time, you can gain back a lot of C drive space. Here’re the steps to delete temporary files in Windows 10.

 In a day to day operation Microsoft creates several temp files and stores them in various system folders.
 These temporary files are quite useful and allow the system to function efficiently and faster.
-However, over time these temporary files can build up to an extent that they consume several GBs worth of space in your C drive.
-For instance, the last time I scanned my system, Windows 10 is using over 11 GB to store temporary files.
+However, over time these temporary files can build up to an extent where they consume several GBs worth of space in your C drive.
+For instance, last time I scanned my system, Windows 10 is using over 11 GB to store temporary files.
 This is in addition to the reserved storage.
-So, follow the below steps and delete temporary files in Windows 10.
+If you think that’s too much, follow the below steps to delete temporary files in Windows 10.

-In Windows 10, you can use the new settings app to quickly find and delete temporary files with just a few clicks.
+In Windows 10, you can use the new Settings app to quickly scan, find, and delete temporary files with just a few clicks.

 Delete Temporary Files in Windows 10